Guardia Sanframondi, Italy

 What’s the biggest lesson you’ve learned in running your home based business?

-To be true to
+To be true to myself, in the deepest of senses.

 On a scale of 1-10 how much does your business light you up?